-This house, also known as Everhope, is a classic Greek Revival plantation home that was built circa 1853 for Captain Nathan Carpenter, who had served with the Eutaw Rangers in the Mexican-American War, and later served as captain of the Confederate Rangers (Company B of the 36th Regiment, Alabama Infantry).
+This house is a classic Greek Revival plantation home that was built circa 1853 for Captain Nathan Carpenter, who had served with the Eutaw Rangers in the Mexican-American War, and later served as captain of the Confederate Rangers (Company B of the 36th Regiment, Alabama Infantry).

 This antebellum home was once part of a 667-acre cotton plantation.
 The design and construction of the house are attributed to David Rinehart Anthony who built several plantation homes in the area.
 Anthony’s own home, built later in Eutaw, bears a strong resemblance to the Carpenter house, most notably the octagonal columns and side-gables.
 This is a 2 1/2-story wood-frame structure with a side-gabled roof covering the portico and main block of the structure.
 The front elevation features a two-story portico supported by four monumentally-scaled octagonal columns.
 The portico spans the entire front of the house, covering all five bays of the facade.
 Double doors with sidelights occupy the central bay of each floor, with a cantilevered governor’s balcony projecting from the second level.
 This five thousand plus square foot house is believed to have been constructed from timber taken from the Carpenter property.